nadiamariduena/vampire-survivor-pygame-0/LESSON_08_import-level_GROUND.md

 #### Upon reviewing the game screen, you might notice that some trees are protruding out of the map boundaries, while others overlap with rocks.

+**For example**, the top corner of a pine tree is partially overlapping a rock in the game, more so than what is depicted in the map editor.